We're winning awards

 There's a bit of a grape revolution going on here in Wales.
 In the last decade or so, we've really started to gain a reputation for both the quality and drinkability of our wines.

-And although our part of the world isn't often thought of as a red wine hotspot due to our cooler climate, White Castle Vineyard recently won an IWC silver medal and a gold in the Decanter World Wine Awards for one of its reds too!
+And although our part of the world isn't often thought of as a red wine hotspot due to our cooler climate, White Castle Vineyard in Monmouthshire recently won an IWC silver medal and a gold in the Decanter World Wine Awards for one of its reds too!
 White Castle also produces a rather nice port-style fortified wine named 1581 after the Grade II listed Tudor barn situated at the foot of the vineyard.

 This is an exciting time to be producing wine in Wales, there’s plenty to look forward to!